samcarswell/trochilus/README.md

 ### Running a cron

 `troc exec` handles the execution of a job.
 Use `--name` to specify the name of the cronjob.
-If it does not exist, it will be created.
+If it does not exist, it will be created with the default settings;
+for anything non-default use `troc cron add` before `troc exec`.

 Use the args to pass the command you intend to run.